Direct Preference Optimization for Primitive-Enabled Hierarchical RL: A Bilevel Approach: Problem Formulation

+Here, $\lambda$ is the entropy weight-parameter.
+This objective can be expressed using the higher-level value function $V^H(s_t, g^*; \pi^H, \pi^L)$, which estimates the expected cumulative reward starting from state $s_t$ toward goal $g^*$, following policy $\pi^H$ at the higher level and $\pi^L$ at the lower level.
+The higher-level Q-function $Q^H(s_t, g^*, g_t; \pi^H, \pi^L)$ estimates the expected cumulative reward for taking subgoal $g_t$ in state $s_t$ to achieve the final goal $g^*$.

+\textbf{Non-stationarity in HRL.} For every subgoal $g_t \sim \pi^H(\cdot | s_t, g^*)$ predicted by the higher-level policy, the lower level policy $\pi^L$ is allowed to execute for $k$ timesteps, after which the policy reaches state $s_{t+k}$.
+The transition kernel $p^H_{\pi^L}(s_t, g_t)$ models the distribution over next states $s_{t+k}\sim p^H_{\pi^{L}}(s_t,g_t)$ depends explicitly on the lower-level policy $\pi^L$ (as the lower-level policy determines the sequence of primitive actions executed to pursue $g_t$ over $k$ steps).
+Since $\pi^L$ is updated throughout training, both the higher-level reward $r^H$ (which depends on the achieved state $s_{t+k}$) and transition kernel $p^H_{\pi^L}$ become non-stationary.
+This causes training instability in learning $\pi^H$.
+Further, in off-policy RL, since the lower level policy changes during training, prior transitions in the replay buffer become obsolete, further exacerbating the non-stationarity issue. \\ We now enlist the challenges of standard \texttt{HRL}-based approaches.

-\subsubsection{Challenges of \texttt{HRL}}
+\textbf{Challenges of \texttt{HRL}:}

-While \texttt{HRL} offers advantages over \texttt{RL}, such as better sample efficiency through temporal abstraction and enhanced exploration \citep{nachum2019does}, it faces significant challenges.
-We focus on two key issues: \begin{itemize}[leftmargin=0.5cm] \item \textbf{C1: Non-stationarity.} Vanilla off-policy \texttt{HRL} suffers from non-stationarity because the behavior of the lower-level policy changes over time~\citep{nachum2018data,levy2018learning}.
-Consequently, when the hierarchical levels are trained concurrently, the higher level reward function and transition dynamics are non-stationary, which causes the non-stationarity issue in \texttt{HRL}.
-Note that this occurs since we do not have access to the optimal $\pi^L_* (\cdot |s,g)$ policy. \item \textbf{C2: Infeasible subgoal generation.} Since the sub-optimality in the lower-level policy affects its ability to reach a given subgoal, it consequently impacts the higher-level credit assignment during subgoal generation.
+While \texttt{HRL} offers advantages over \texttt{RL}, such as higher sample efficiency than flat RL through temporal abstraction and enhanced exploration \citep{nachum2019does}, it faces two fundamental challenges:

+\textbf{C1: Non-stationarity.} Vanilla off-policy \texttt{HRL} suffers from non-stationarity due to changing behavior of the lower-level policy~\citep{nachum2018data,levy2018learning}, due to which the higher level reward function and transition dynamics become non-stationary, thus causing HRL non-stationarity.

+\textbf{C2: Infeasible subgoal generation.} Since the sub-optimality in the lower-level policy affects its ability to reach a given subgoal, it consequently impacts the higher-level credit assignment during subgoal generation.
 This causes the higher level to produce infeasible subgoals for the lower level policy~\citep{chane2021goal}.
-Thus, despite its theoretical advantages, \texttt{HRL} often underperforms in practice \citep{nachum2018data}. \end{itemize}
+Thus, despite its theoretical advantages, \texttt{HRL} often underperforms in practice \citep{nachum2018data}.

+Given these challenges, preference-based learning (PbL) methods emerge as a promising alternative by incorporating stationary human feedback to guide policy optimization without direct dependence on shifting rewards or transitions.
+PbL approaches, such as Reinforcement Learning from Human Feedback (RLHF)~\citep{christiano2017deep} and Direct Preference Optimization (DPO)~\citep{rafailov2024direct}, rank trajectories via pairwise preferences to train models in complex, reward-sparse tasks.
+In what follows, we outline PbL fundamentals and the limitations of directly applying PbL approaches.